lvgl/blog/_posts/2019-07-23-micropython-pure-display-driver.md

     $(Q)$(PYTHON) $(LVGL_BINDING_DIR)/gen/gen_mpy.py -M espidf -E $(ESPIDFMOD_PP) $(ESPIDFMOD_SOURCE) > $@
 ```

-This mumbo jumbo does essentialy two important things:
+This mumbo jumbo does essentially two important things:

 - Preprocess `espidf.h` by the C preprocessor.
 This applies all nested "includes" and produces a single preprocessed file with the entire API we want to generate.
 - Run `gen_mpy.py` on the preprocessed file.
-This is where the magic hanppens, and C functions and structs are transformed into a Micropython module.
+This is where the magic happens, and C functions and structs are transformed into a Micropython module.
 The output of this step is `mp_espidf.c`, which is the implementation of the ESP-IDF micropython module.

-Eventaully, the ESP-IDF micropython module is compiled, linked and referenced in the project, making it available for import by Micropython scripts.
+Eventually, the ESP-IDF micropython module is compiled, linked and referenced in the project, making it available for import by Micropython scripts.

 So how does the generated API look like?